COVID-19 pandemic in Wales: Prisons

 On 19 March 2020, it was reported that around 75 officers at HMP Berwyn in Wrexham County Borough were off work due to sickness or self-isolation, and 22 prisoners showing symptoms of COVID-19 were being isolated by the prison.
 The prison had enough staff members to remain fully operational.

 On 31 March, three inmates at HMP Swansea had been confirmed as testing positive.

 On 4 April it was announced that some low risk prisoners, with two months or less still to serve, would be released on temporary licence.
 Those released would be electronically tagged.
 No inmates convicted of COVID-19 offences would be considered for release.

 Religious services

 The Church in Wales announced the suspension of its public gatherings, including church services, along with the postponement of weddings and baptisms.
 The Muslim Council of Britain and the Roman Catholic church announced similar moves, with many religious services being streamed online.

 Sports

 On 13 March 2020, the Six Nations Wales vs Scotland fixture was postponed for a year.
-The Welsh Rugby Union also suspended all forms of rugby in Wales from 14 to 30 March 2020, which also extended to the end of the season of 20 March 2020.

 The Football Association for Wales suspended domestic football matches at all levels in Wales until at least 30 April 2020.